alchemy-swift/alchemy/Docs/4_Papyrus.md

 Notice a few things about the `getAll` endpoint.

 1. The `@GET("/todos")` indicates that the endpoint is at `POST {some_base_url}/todos`.
-2. The endpoint expects a request object of `GetUsersRequest` which conforms to `EndpointRequest` and contains two properties, wrapped by `@URLQuery`.
+2. The endpoint expects a request object of `GetUsersRequest` which conforms to `RequestComponents` and contains two properties, wrapped by `@URLQuery`.
 The `URLQuery` wrappers indicate data that's expected in the query url of the request.
 This lets requesters of this endpoint know that the endpoint needs two query values, `limit` and `incompleteOnly`.
 It also lets the providers of this endpoint know that incoming requests to `GET /todo` will contain two items in their query URLs; `limit` and `incompleteOnly`.
 3. The endpoint has a response type of `[TodoDTO]`, defined below it.
 This lets clients know what response type to expect and lets providers know what response type to return.

 This gives anyone reading or using the API all the information they would need to interact with it.